Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron

 \section{Conclusion}

 In this paper we formulate and solve 3-D modeling and reconstruction problems for stochastic signals where the statistics of the stochastic signal are required to have a symmetry.
-The work is motivated by cryo electron microscopy, which is of great importance in structural biology and of growing importance in the materials science of nanoscale particles.
-In order to simplify notation, the estimator has two capabilities that are not described in this paper: (i)~If the collection of cryo EM images are unlabeled images from a known number of classes, the {\em a~priori} pmf for class membership is estimated and a separate value of $\bar{\vc}$ and $\mathbf{V}$ is estimated for each class. (ii)~If desired, the uniform {\em a~priori} pdf/pmf on the nuisance parameters, such as the projection orientations, can be replaced by an unknown pdf/pmf that is estimated.
+The work is motivated by cryo-electron microscopy, which is of great importance in structural biology and of growing importance in the materials science of nanoscale particles.
+The focus is on the small-scale heterogeneity that might be characterized for each class of a multi-class reconstruction problem, although the examples described actually are one-class problems.

 Previous algorithms assumed that the realizations of the stochastic signal have the symmetry.
 While this implies that the statistics have the symmetry, it is a sufficient condition rather than a necessary condition and it may be the cause of inaccurate results for the second order statistics of the electron scattering intensity on and near symmetry axes~\cite[p.~173]{Ludtke.MethodsEnzymology.2016}.
 Since symmetry axes are often locations of important biological events, e.g., the 5-fold axis in Flock House Virus (Section~\ref{sec:introduction:symmetry}), inaccurate results near symmetry axes greatly reduce the value of the entire experiment.